Cotyledon pendens (Cliff Cotyledon) Indoor Care, Propagation, Problems and Solutions

 Would you like to add Cliff Cotyledon pendens to your plant collection?
 You may acquire these plants online from Etsy (Link to Etsy).

-Cotyledon pendens blossoms in bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, well-drained, succulents potting soil coupled with monthly feeding during the growing season.
+To care for Cotyledon pendens indoors, provide bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, loose, well-drained soil coupled with monthly feeding during the growing season.

 Cliff Cotyledon care requires repotting to be done only needed when it becomes pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat, to control growth and to minimize pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.